writethedocs/www/docs/blog/2023-january-update.rst

 * `Portland <https://www.writethedocs.org/conf/portland/2023/>`_ will be in-person on **May 7-9**.
 * `Atlantic <https://www.writethedocs.org/conf/atlantic/2023/>`_ will be a virtual event, spanning the US and European timezones, on **September 10-12**.

+We are now accepting `talk proposals <https://www.writethedocs.org/conf/portland/2023/cfp/>`_ and selling tickets for our Portland conference.
+**Submit your talk proposals by February 6th**,
+If you need feedback or help with your talk proposal, we will be having a virtual talk prep meetup later this month.
+The meetup will be announced soon, so follow that group or the ``#meetups`` channel in Slack for updates.

 We hope that you'll work with us to make all of our events unique again this year by submitting talks and showing up in person or virtually with your usual enthusiasm and warmth.

 Community teams restructuring